-In 1986, Jim Cornette and The Midnight Express came along and changed the old adage in a polite society- never hit a woman!
-It was one of the most vile moments in professional wrestling history.
+In 1986, Jim Cornette and The Midnight Express came along and challenged the adage in polite society: never hit a woman!
+It was one of the vilest moments in professional wrestling history.

 “They’re holding her…they…Oh NO!!”

 The Midnight Express and Baby Doll Incident

 Wrestling is a place where people get hurt.
 Whether it’s over money, titles, jealousy, or pride, you as a fan know that if a wrestler is talking crap, someone’s going to eventually whoop his ass, especially wrestling from the southern regions like Florida, World Class, Mid-South, and the NWA.
 Sure, you’d get some bad guys getting their just desserts in Stampede, the WWF, or the AWA but for the most part, if you wanted some vengeance instead of justice, just head south.